myzlab/k-search-v2-docs/docs/insert-statement/on-conflict/on-conflict.md

 ## 3. Target Constraint - Do Nothing

+This action indicates that no operation should be performed when a conflict occurs on a specific constraint.

-To take this action you have available the `targetConstraint` and `doNothing` method:
+To take this action you have available the `targetConstraint` and `doNothing` methods (All methods must be executed in the same order that they are presented in this documentation):

-- `targetConstraint(String constraint)`: Receives a constraint name which will be supplied to the `ON CONFLICT` clause.
+### 3.1 `targetConstraint(String constraint)`

+- **constraint:** the name of constraint where the conflict must occur.

+### 3.2 `doNothing()`

-- `doNothing()`: It does not receive parameters.
+- It does not receive parameters.

 ### Example